KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 *from Pizza Sales Dashboard*

 **Insight:**
-The Classic Pizzas brings in the highest revenue, making up 26.91% of the total earnings, whereas the Veggie Pizzas bring in the least amount of revenue with 23.68% of revenue made.
-That is 3.23% variance which denotes that revenue distribution across pizza categories are relatively even.
+The Classic Pizzas bring in the highest revenue, making up 26.91% of the total earnings, whereas the Veggie Pizzas bring in the least amount of revenue with 23.68% of revenue made.
+That is a 3.23% variance which denotes that revenue distribution across pizza categories is relatively even.

 **Balanced Customer Demand:**
 The even distribution implies that no particular category